JuneKelly/hicdown/README.md

 # hicdown

-A fun little parser, embedding a hiccup-like syntax in plain text.
+A fun little language, embedding a hiccup-like syntax in plain text.

 Example: